The Art of Vulnerability

 What ways can we develop our capacity to be with the truth of what is, to be with the fear, joy, guilt, discomfort and softness that comes with the human experience?

-Each work of art in this series will be about exploring & unraveling the layers of our minds and connecting with our selves, one moment at a time.
+Each piece in this series will be about exploring & unraveling the layers of our minds and connecting with our selves, one moment at a time.

 Even our spiritual practices and beliefs can be used to add to our sense of denial and defense.